 These steps can help you get a foot in the door and gain experience on your way to a role as an auditor.

-According to data collected by BLS in May 2021, auditors can earn a wide range of salaries.
-The bottom 10% of auditors earned an annual salary of $47,970 while the top 10% earned $128,970.
+According to data collected by BLS in May 2023, auditors earned between $50,440 and $137,280, with a median of $79,880.
 Salary outlook often depends on the sector that auditors enter.
 An auditor in the insurance field or the private sector typically earns more than an auditor who works for the government.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.